-An inventory count is a way of keeping track of what products are currently in stock and in what quantities.
+A stocktake (also known as an inventory count) is a way of keeping track of what products are currently in stock and in what quantities.

-Doing an inventory count helps you determine the amount and condition of the products you have in stock in a retail space or warehouse.
-By carrying out an inventory count you are able to check your actual stock against the figures you have recorded in your inventory tracking spreadsheets or tools.
+Doing a stocktake helps you determine the amount and condition of the products you have in stock in a retail space or warehouse.
+By carrying out a stocktake you are able to check your actual stock against the figures you have recorded in your inventory tracking spreadsheets or tools.
 Do they match?
 If not, you can start asking why, and implement plans and procedures to reduce the discrepancy.

-There are several different inventory count methods and best practices.
-For example, while some companies choose to count stock once a year or quarterly, others carry out rolling inventory counts (cyclic counting).
+There are several different stocktake methods and best practices.
+For example, while some companies choose to count stock once a year or quarterly, others carry out rolling stocktakes (cyclic counting).

-Inventory counts are important because they let you know what you have to sell right now, helping you avoid overselling and stockouts.
-You can also use the information from inventory counts to inform your inventory forecasting and identify which products are costing you money through overstocking.
+Stocktakes are important because they let you know what you have to sell right now, helping you avoid overselling and stockouts.
+You can also use the information from stocktakes to inform your inventory forecasting and identify which products are costing you money through overstocking.

-If you’re selling across multiple channels and across multiple warehouses or retail locations, reliable inventory counts are a must.
+If you’re selling across multiple channels and across multiple warehouses or retail locations, reliable stocktakes are a must.
 Not having accurate inventory figures will lead to unhappy customers if they’re waiting a long time for an oversold product.

 If you have a small retail shop, you can likely do multiple manual counts at a glance throughout the day.
 However, once you start to scale your business this becomes impractical.
 This is why ecommerce retailers looking to scale their business, or add more sale channels, will start to look for more advanced inventory tracking systems.

-With Veeqo’s digital picking system (including scanner) you can task your picking team to carry out incremental inventory counts during their downtime.
+With Veeqo’s digital picking system (including scanner) you can task your picking team to carry out incremental stocktakes during their downtime.